Rutger1980/Rutger1980/README.md

 - 👋 Hi, I’m Rutger, nice to meet you!
 - 👀 I’m interested in the combination of sourcing, coding and Tech.
 And I like almost all kind of sports!
-- 🌱 I’m currently learning Java for beginner/dummie ;)
+- 🌱 I’m currently working in the semiconductor industry
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me rutger@schroderrecruitment.nl